alphamu/android-MVVM-DataBinding-FormExample/README.md

 # android-MVVM-DataBinding-FormExample
 A demo of how to use Jetpack architecture and lifecycle component to implement a form.
 This includes validation and submit.

-## Requires Android Studio 3.2 RC or Newer
+## Requires Android Studio 3.2 or Newer

 Since this project uses Jetpack, you're going to need Android Studio 3.2 (currently in RC1) or newer.